 Islington offers a wide scope in variety of restaurants and Ottolenghi is no exception.
 Expect brunches that are plentiful and flavoursome, filled with deliciously home baked muffins that resemble the style of our American cousins baking, and alternative breakfasts that are healthy and nutritious.
 Salads are of abundance and fusion dishes served in the evening, are elegantly composed and taste divine, prior booking is always recommended.
 Another firm favourite is the Almeida, where the French cuisine is delightfully intertwined with British inspired dishes and offers organic sophisticated cuisine in a prestige setting, a restaurant reserved for special occasions.

-I love the fun colonial explorer themed bar, Hoxley and Porter, which blends vintage attire, printed wallpaper and uniformed staff, to create the ambiance of a traveller from a period long ago, bringing nostalgia to all that visit here.
+I love the fun colonial explorer themed bar, Hoxley and Porter, which blends vintage attire, printed wallpaper and uniformed staff, to create the ambience of a traveller from a period long ago, bringing nostalgia to all that visit here.
 Their incredible inspired West Indian cocktails are filled with made in house liquors and are a notch above the rest.
 For an acoustic night that will enchant and spell bind you, head to the Union Chapel.
-The traditional gothic architecture is stunning, as the space uplifts the acoustics of the performers that play here, making the event a more memorable one because of the surroundings you are in, as well as the quality of sound.
+The traditional Gothic architecture is stunning, as the space uplifts the acoustics of the performers that play here, making the event a more memorable one because of the surroundings you are in, as well as the quality of sound.